shaloo/docs.arcana/docs/db/config-dApp-with-db-for-Solana.md

 ## Register App

 To register an app that uses Solana network, create a new app and select the **Non-EVM** chain option.
 Choose one of the Solana networks as the default.
-You can also change the default later via the dashboard.
+You can change the default Solana chain later via the dashboard.
 Other options such as selecting the **Wallet UI** for the default built-in {{config.extra.arcana.wallet_name}} or custom wallet UI, cannot be changed later.

 ![Solana App config card](/img/an_db_new_solana_app_card.gif){.an-screenshots}